There exists two main types of solar panel in Ireland; solar thermal and solar photovoltaic (PV).

 The government has committed to extending the grant scheme as part of the Climate Action Plan.
 The Sustainable Energy Authority of Ireland is the government body responsible for grant applications.
 Please follow the link below for more information on the grants available and how much you could save by installing solar panels.

-Average PV solar panel around 300 watts.
+Average PV solar panel is around 300 watts.

 Killowatts peak (kWp) is the rate at which a panel generates electricity at peak performance.